-To measure the insurance contracts issued, IFRS 17 requires that the latter are aggregated into homogeneous portfolios.
-Within these portfolios, the contracts must be subject to similar risks and managed together.
+To assess the insurance contracts issued, IFRS 17 requires them to be grouped into homogeneous portfolios.
+Within these portfolios all contracts have to be exposed to similar risks and managed together.

-Within each portfolio, three groups will be distinguished upon initial recognition: contracts that are onerous at initial recognition, contracts that at initial recognition have no significant possibility of becoming onerous subsequently, and remaining contracts.
+In each portfolio, three groups of contracts shall be distinguished upon initial recognition: onerous contracts, contracts with no significant possibility of becoming subsequently onerous, and other contracts.